 “We included a solar panel to provide a natural and renewable energy source to the spacecraft,” Ruby announced.

 “We have included a calcium chart to ensure our astronaut stays healthy,” Chloe asserted.

 “To be clever in our use of space, we have compacted the seat to fold out from the wall which also turns into a bed, with seat belts to keep us from moving around too much,” Sofia explained.

-“Our spacecraft has its own droid which can be programmed by the computer inside,” Charlotte informed us.
+“Our spacecraft has its own droid which can be programmed by the computer inside,” Charlotte said.

 “We created a futuristic car that cooks food as it runs.
 Chocolate pizza is its specialty.
 It had comfy seats inside with integrated back massagers.
-The ideas stemmed from long distance driving and how it could be made more comfortable and enjoyable,” explained Jasmine.
+The ideas stemmed from long-distance driving and how we could make it more comfortable and enjoyable,” Jasmine said.

-“We created a futuristic fort.
-It’s an underground bunker, in a city of bunkers.
+“We created a futuristic fort – an underground bunker in a city of bunkers.
 We have to live underground because there is an Ice Age.
-The lighting has glow worms and it has a cheese department with everlasting cheese in it.
+The lighting has glow worms and it has a cheese department with never-ending cheese in it.
 It has doors with strings attached to open them and a special window door at the top so we can peek out and see what’s happening,” Naomi and Sophia described.

-On both occasions, students were provided with the opportunity to develop their critical and creative thinking skills, and create possibilities through imagining and dreaming.
-Though two examples of how this can be utilised to stimulate thinking and creativity, I continue to wonder how we can embed and apply these skills daily in our schools, in our classrooms through integrated curriculum opportunities, and in our homes to grow children’s imaginations well into adulthood.
+During both cardboard courses, students were provided with the opportunity to develop their critical and creative thinking skills and create possibilities through imagining and dreaming.
+I continue to wonder how we can embed and apply these skills in our schools every day, in our classrooms through integrated curriculum opportunities, and in our homes to grow children’s imaginations well into adulthood.
 I wonder what possibilities our future generations will create and devise in our rapidly changing world.
-I wonder.